moddroid94/onthespot/README.md

 ```

 If you want builds with ffmpeg embedded download ffmpeg binaries for your os from [Here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z).
 Create a new directory named 'ffbin_mac' in repository root directory.
-Copy three files 'ffmpeg', 'ffprobe', 'ffplay' from the downloaded archive to the newly created 'ffbin_mac' directory then run:
+Copy 'ffmpeg' and 'ffplay' from the downloaded archive to the newly created 'ffbin_mac' directory then run:
 ```bash
 ./build_mac.sh
 ```